 The week commencing March 13th is dedicated to celebrating the benefits of composting.
 A well-prepared soil is the foundation of your entire garden, you can improve your soil with compost and organic matter.
 We have a great range of soil improvers, multi-purpose and specialist composts, the majority of which are now peat-free, garden fertilisers, mulch and farmyard manure to ensure your plants are healthy and thriving.

 Creating your own compost is easy and a great way to recycle and give back to nature!
 Simply add any organic matter such as fruit and vegetable scraps, coffee grounds and eggshells into a waste compost bin or pile and cover with a layer of soil to help break down the waste, turn the compost regularly until its dark and crumbly.

-Brighten and refresh borders with pansies and violas, and as the Spring progresses, browse our wide range of beautiful summer bedding, as well as a specially selected range of pots and other decorative items such as garden lighting and furniture.
+The colours and scents of spring will soon be everywhere in the garden, as the Spring progresses refresh your containers with bold, bright seasonal bulbs such as tulips, daffodils or bedding plants like pansies and viola.
+We have a wide range of beautiful spring bedding, as well as a specially selected range of pots and other decorative items such as garden lighting and furniture.